pallets/flask/docs/upgrading.rst

 order of after-request handlers.
 Previously they were called in the order of the registration, now they are called in reverse order.
-This change was made so that Flask behaves more like people expected it to work and how other systems handle request pre- and postprocessing.
+This change was made so that Flask behaves more like people expected it to work and how other systems handle request pre- and post-processing.
 If you depend on the order of execution of post-request functions, be sure to change the order.